Peloton Programs: Where to Find and How They Work

 Peloton strength programs

 *German instructor Irene Scholz left Peloton in 2021.
-So, I wouldn’t be surprised if this program goes away at some point.
+So, I wouldnโt be surprised if this program goes away at some point.
+However, she came back in 2024 with a new name so will be interesting to see how that changes things.

 Running programs